roads/Mephisto/docs/web/docs/guides/how_to_use/form_composer/configuration/config_files.md

 Each item of `rows` list is an object with the following attributes:

+- `help` - HTML explanation of the row - displayed in small font below the field (String, Optional)
 - `id` - Unique HTML id of the row, in case we need to refer to it from custom handlers code (String, Optional)
 - `classes` = Custom classes that you can use to restyle element or refer to it from custom handlers code (String, Optional)
 - `fields` - **List of fields** that will be lined up into one horizontal line